 - How aware is your firm of the threats posed by cyber-criminals?
 Do you keep up to date with developments, perhaps via the SRA – its Risk Updates and Scam Alerts – or the Law Society?

 - Do you warn your clients about the dangers of communicating by email – the potential for email hacking, with criminals breaking into traffic and masquerading as clients or lawyers?

 - Do you advise clients that changes to account details will only be notified in specific ways?

 - Do you carry out thorough identity checks on sellers and scrutinise the results when acting for the buyer?

 - Following ‘Dreamvar’, do you avoid agreeing to onerous terms that extend the scope of coverage under your PI policy, such as warranting the identity of the seller?
 Do you flag up concerns with your buyer clients over the bona fides of a seller and advise accordingly?

-- Note the new ‘Code for completion by post’ from the Law Society, published in February 2019 and effective from 1st May 2019.
+- Note the ‘Code for completion by post’ from the Law Society, effective since 1st May 2019.

 Improving risk management